HarryFinger/CupboardGame/README.md

 Used language: C++, SFML library, VisualStudio 2022
 Requirement: Windows 10/11.
 SFML library was used in the project.

-rules: you need to put the chips in the right places
+Rules: you need to put the chips in the right places
-input: mouse
+Input: mouse
-"esc" to back in main menu
+"ESC" to back in main menu

 Execution file into Cupboards_build
 To build you need SFML